 And did we mention, this gem is truly only a five minute drive from Main Street Aiken.

 The wealthy colonists brought their love of gardens and green space to Aiken and that legacy manifests itself in formal gardens like Hopelands Gardens, the estate of a bad ass heiress Mrs. C. Oliver Iselin who was quite a sportswoman and had no qualms about beating the men in her world on the field, or in a poker game.
 Her 14 acre estate is now a tranquil public garden with children’s story time, a performance stage where free concerts are held and is a stop on the Aiken Arboretum Trail, a free phone tour of Aiken’s diverse trees.

 Nightlife in Aiken centers around the Alley Downtown.
 Grab a drink at Whiskey Alley or any of the restaurants or bars and take a stroll around to see the murals or play a little corn hole.
 On the evening we visited there was live music.
-After a year plus of COVID lockdown, it was fabulous to see musicians performing, people dancing, kids running around and dogs wrestling.
+It was fabulous to see musicians performing, people dancing, kids running around and dogs wrestling.
 Amp the Alley brings bands on Thursday evenings.
 Even on Sunday, when the downtown shops are closed, this place was lively.

 Between the residents, tourists, and visitors still in riding pants from nearby horse events, Main Street Aiken was bustling with shoppers visiting the locally owned stores.
 Two must-visits are Equine Divine for as you may have guessed, equine-themed gifts and Plum Pudding for the cooking enthusiast.
 The Aiken Center for the Arts is a half art gallery, half shop, and definitely worth seeking out to view and purchase the work of local artists.